Home · Operational Stewardship · Monitoring

 Failures within monitoring systems themselves are documented and addressed deliberately to maintain reliability.

-Alerts and Human Judgment
+Alerts and human judgment

+Alerts indicate situations worth looking at, not every threshold crossing.
 There is no attempt to automate decisions that require context.
 Alerting rules are client-specific and evolve as systems change.

+False urgency is treated as a failure mode.
 Monitoring is a tool for context, not a substitute for operational expertise.

-Disaster recovery asks: "What if we can't?"
+• Disaster recovery asksWhat if we can’t?

 Incident handling ties these together when pressure is high.